Samsung/tizen-docs/docs/application/native/guides/multimedia/pose-detection.md

 ![Body pose](./media/mediavision_pose_tizen_def.png)

-The Pose landmark detection models are available in Open Model Zoo such as [hosted model zoo](https://www.tensorflow.org/lite/guide/hosted_models#floating_point_models) or public GitHub site such as [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile).
+The pose landmark detection models are available in Open Model Zoo such as [hosted model zoo](https://www.tensorflow.org/lite/guide/hosted_models#floating_point_models) or on public GitHub site such as [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile).
 The public pose models provide landmark information, such as the number of landmarks and locations.
 To use them correctly, you must map the information to landmarks based on the definition.
 For example, you can use the [public pose model](https://github.com/tyoungroy/PoseEstimationForMobile), which provides 14 landmarks as follows:

 ![Body pose](./media/mediavision_pose_public_model_def.png),